Best Tips To Growing Herbs In Containers

 2. Oregano

-Oregano leaves get more delicious as they absorb more sunshine.
+Oregano leaves become more flavourful as they absorb more sunlight.
 Oregano is drought-resistant and grows best in well-drained soil.
+This essential herb for spaghetti sauce requires excellent drainage and will not thrive in moist soil.

 Cilantro